-Governor Tony Evers, Department of Health Services Secretary Andrea Palm, and Department of Public Instruction Secretary Carolyn Stanford Taylor recently sent a joint letter on e-cigarettes to Wisconsin school district administrators.
-The letter detailed e-cigarettes' health harms for youth, outlined steps school districts can take to address the issue, and provided resources on instituting comprehensive tobacco-free school policies, integrating e-cigarettes into health curriculum, and connecting addicted youth with cessation resources.
+Governor Tony Evers, Department of Health Services Secretary-designee Andrea Palm, and State Superintendent Carolyn Stanford Taylor are letting schools know what they can do to prevent youth e-cigarette use.
+In a joint letter on e-cigarettes to Wisconsin school district administrators, they outlined steps school districts can take to address the issue, like:

 The 'Tobacco Talk' Has Changed

 There's a whole new generation of tobacco products out there.
 Watch the video to find out how tobacco's changed.

 View other Tobacco is Changing videos on the DHS YouTube page.

 Fast Facts about Tobacco

 This site will help you get to know the new face of tobacco.
 It’s the first step to helping your kids stay healthy and tobacco-free.